 Obsessing over CPC doesn’t just leave money on the table.
 It can also make you waste a ton of what you’re already spending.

 Here are a few examples.

 Obsessing Over CPCs Can Make You Pull The Plug Too Early (or Too Late)

 There are many things that separate big companies from small ones.

-Sarah Brady found that those numbers leap dramatically in some industries, like tech.
-Salesforce, the world’s biggest CRM company, spends up to 49% on marketing and advertising!
+Salesforce, the world’s biggest CRM company, spends up to 46 percent of their budget on marketing and advertising!